Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 It’s easy to explain what a master’s degree in addiction counseling does for you.
 It’s right in the name: if you want to truly master the art and science of helping people with substance use disorders (SUD), this is your destination.

-That has lead to around 70,000 overdose deaths in the country annually.
-Those are just the last, worst step in lives that often leave a trail of wreckage and despair behind them… not to mention other victims.
+That has led to around 70,000 overdose deaths in the country annually.
+Those are just the last, worst steps in lives that often leave a trail of wreckage and despair behind them, not to mention other victims.

 If there’s ever a challenge that needs more people with mastery of the most effective treatments, diagnostics, and prevention approaches, it’s substance abuse.

-How a Master’s in Addiction Counseling Fits in With the Licensing and Certification Structure in Your State
+How a Master’s Degree Fits With Licensing and Certification Requirements

 It’s safe to say that a master’s degree in substance abuse counseling gives you the education to qualify for absolutely any position in addiction treatment in the country.